Powerball jackpot: Here’s where the most winning tickets have been sold - NewsBreak

 This year, winning tickets have already been sold in Pennsylvania, Vermont, Arizona, Connecticut, California and Wisconsin.
 That doesn't necessarily mean a winner can't hail from one of those states again -- in 2008, for example, Pennsylvania had back-to-back jackpot winners.

 If you’re lucky enough to win the jackpot during Monday night's drawing, you can receive your pot as an annuity (30 graduated payments over 29 years) or as a lump sum.
-According to Powerball , the jackpot has a cash value of $497.3 million.Update on Salvation Army’s new building in Beckley
+According to Powerball , the jackpot has a cash value of $497.3 million.This kitchen item may pose a surprising contamination risk, study finds

 Your odds of winning any prize at all are 1 in 24.9, while your odds at the jackpot are 1 in 292.2 million.
 There are some numbers that could increase your chances at a Powerball prize, though.